-2016’s Best Places to Raise a Family in Georgia
+Best Places to Live in Georgia for Families

-Job opportunities, personal-income growth and rising home values aren’t the only priorities of parents seeking to relocate their clans, but those three probably rank high on the list.
-As the 10th largest state in the U.S. by GDP, Georgia checks all of those boxes and more, making it an ideal place to raise children — and the family’s bottom line.
+Job opportunities, personal-income growth and rising home values aren’t the only priorities of parents seeking to find a new home, but those three probably rank high on the list.
+As the ninth largest state in the U.S. by GDP, Georgia checks all of those boxes and more.

-This past August, the U.S. Bureau of Labor Statistics reported statistically significant over-the-year nonfarm employment growth in 37 states, including Georgia, which added about 104,000 jobs during that period.
-Fortunately for working families, the boost in jobs translates to higher wages and salaries that may even help them invest in a home, considering healthy growth in previous and projected real-estate values within the state.
-But other valuable incentives invite families to stick around for the long haul, including Georgia’s HOPE program, which awards scholarships and grants to hardworking students for up to seven years, potentially saving their parents tens of thousands of dollars in college tuition.
+In August 2018, the U.S. Bureau of Labor Statistics reported statistically significant over-the-year nonfarm employment growth in Georgia, which added over 83,000 jobs between July 2017 and July 2018.
+In addition, the unemployment rate dropped by 0.2 percent.
+There has also been healthy growth in previous and projected real-estate values within the state.
+But other valuable incentives invite families to stick around for the long haul, including Georgia’s HOPE program, which awards scholarships and grants to hardworking students for up to seven years.

 As in any other state, however, the distribution of wealth, beauty and fun varies across Georgia.
-WalletHub’s analysts therefore crunched the data to determine which among 100 of the state’s peachiest cities also meet the criteria for “most conducive to family life.”
+WalletHub therefore crunched the data to determine which among 104 cities also meet the criteria for “most conducive to family life.”
 We compared the cities based on 21 key indicators of family-friendliness, ranging from “number of attractions” to “median family income” to “school-system quality.”
 Continue reading below to see the winners, expert family-moving wisdom and a full description of our methodology.

 ‘Family Life & Fun’ Rank